realA10001986/Time-Circuits-Display/README.md

 #### Play time travel sounds

 If other props are connected, they might bring their own time travel sound effects.
-In this case, you can check this to disable the Time Circuit's own time travel sounds.
+In this case, you can uncheck this to disable the Time Circuit's own time travel sounds.